 - Minimizes wrinkles on your skin and gives a natural glow

 Note: You should practice this yoga mudra for a period of 2 to 5 minutes each day to reap all the benefits.
-However, yoga experts recommend you to not do the Kaki Mudra if you suffer from a common cold, low blood pressure, glaucoma, or sinus.
+Yoga experts recommend you to not do the Kaki Mudra if you suffer from a common cold, low blood pressure, glaucoma, or sinus.
+Moreover, learning this yoga mudra would help you enjoy good health.

 These are the most powerful yoga mudra that you should include in daily yoga practice.
 Apart from helping you fight numerous physical health problems, these help you connect with the divine source of life.

-For you to experience the spiritual and mental benefits of yoga, you should include these yoga mudras into daily practice.
+For you to experience the spiritual and mental benefits of yoga, you should include these yoga mudras in your daily practice.